ba-st/Stargate-Consul/README.md

 [![Pharo 8.0](https://img.shields.io/badge/Pharo-8.0-informational)](https://pharo.org)

-The integration provided in the operational plugin interacts with Consult HTTP API to register and deregister the configured services when the API starts/stops.
+The integration provided in the operational plugin interacts with Consul HTTP API to register and deregister the configured services when the API starts/stops.

 ## License